Bulgaria: Prehistory and Antiquity

 Neanderthal remains dating to around 150,000 years ago, or the Middle Paleolithic, are some of the earliest traces of human activity in the lands of modern Bulgaria.
-Remains from Homo sapiens found there are dated c.
-47,000 years BP.
-This result represents the earliest arrival of modern humans in Europe.
+Remains of Homo sapiens dated c.
+47,000 years BP found in the Bacho Kiro cave indicate the earliest arrival of modern humans in Europe.
 The Karanovo culture arose c.
 6,500 BC and was one of several Neolithic societies in the region that thrived on agriculture.
-The Copper Age Varna culture (fifth millennium BC) is credited with inventing gold metallurgy.
-The associated Varna Necropolis treasure contains the oldest golden jewellery in the world with an approximate age of over 6,000 years.
-The treasure has been valuable for understanding social hierarchy and stratification in the earliest European societies.
+The invention of goldworking is credited to the Varna culture, which produced the oldest golden jewellery in the world with an approximate age of over 6,000 years.
+This treasure has contributed to the understanding of social hierarchy and stratification in Europe's earliest societies.

-The Thracians, one of the three primary ancestral groups of modern Bulgarians, appeared on the Balkan Peninsula some time before the 12th century BC.
-The Thracians excelled in metallurgy and gave the Greeks the Orphean and Dionysian cults, but remained tribal and stateless.
-The Persian Achaemenid Empire conquered parts of present-day Bulgaria (in particular eastern Bulgaria) in the 6th century BC and retained control over the region until 479 BC.
-The invasion became a catalyst for Thracian unity, and the bulk of their tribes united under king Teres to form the Odrysian kingdom in the 470s BC.
+Some time before the 12th century BC, the Thracians, one of the three primary ancestral groups of modern Bulgarians, appeared on the Balkan Peninsula.
+The Thracians were tribal and stateless, but nevertheless excelled in metallurgy and gave the Greeks the Orphean and Dionysian cults.
+Thracian unity was catalysed by the Persian invasions of present-day Bulgarian territories that began in the 6th century BC.
+Following the defeat of the second Persian invasion in 479 BC, most of the Thracian tribes united under king Teres to form the Odrysian kingdom.
 It was weakened and vassalised by Philip II of Macedon in 341 BC, attacked by Celts in the 3rd century, and finally became a province of the Roman Empire in AD 45.

-By the end of the 1st century AD, Roman governance was established over the entire Balkan Peninsula and Christianity began spreading in the region around the 4th century.
-The Gothic Bible—the first Germanic language book—was created by Gothic bishop Ulfilas in what is today northern Bulgaria around 381.
-The region came under Byzantine control after the fall of Rome in 476.
-The Byzantines were engaged in prolonged warfare against Persia and could not defend their Balkan territories from barbarian incursions.
-This enabled the Slavs to enter the Balkan Peninsula as marauders, primarily through an area between the Danube River and the Balkan Mountains known as Moesia.
-Gradually, the interior of the peninsula became a country of the South Slavs, who lived under a democracy.
-The Slavs assimilated the partially Hellenised, Romanised, and Gothicised Thracians in the rural areas.
+Roman governance over the entire Balkan Peninsula was established by the end of the 1st century AD.
+Christianity began spreading in the region around the 4th century; within this current, Gothic bishop Ulfilas created the Gothic Bible—the first Germanic language book—in what is today northern Bulgaria around 381.
+The Byzantines inherited the Balkan region following the fall of Rome in 476, but their prolonged military campaigns against Persia left these territories vulnerable to barbarian incursions.
+This allowed the Slavs to enter the Balkan Peninsula and gradually turn its interior into a country of the South Slavs, who lived under a democracy.
+The partially Hellenised, Romanised, and Gothicised Thracians were subsequently assimilated by the newcomers.